Shadowrun Magazine Article Scans

 As a bit of trivia for long-term Shadowrun players: take a look at the credits of almost any issue, then go re-read the second-to-last adventure in the Harlequin campaign book.
 Yep, that run not only takes the PCs to the town AWOL Productions was located in, but its office manager is the focal point of the whole adventure … Why do I get the impression that AWOL’s president, who also happened to be the writer of that adventure, had a thing for her?

-Thanks to Tony Rabiola and Lars Wagner Hansen
+Thanks to Tony Rabiola and Lars Wagner Hansen.

 Masters of Role Playing